cmuparlay/parlayhash/README.md

 is given on construction, no growing will be needed.
 The number of buckets increase by a constant factor when any bucket gets too large.
 The copying is done incrementally by each update.

-[//]: # ", allowing for a
-mostly lock-free implementation.
-Queries (finds) are still wait-free, but updates can take a fine-grained lock (on a block of buckets) when the hash map is growing.
-Also allocation of a new **uninitialized array** for the buckets at the start of a grow cycle takes a lock to avoid multiple allocations, and since the allocator will most likely take a lock anyway for large arrays."

-[//]: # "
-By default the implementations are lock free (or mostly lock free when growing).
-However, we also support locked-based versions by defining `USE_LOCKS`.
-In the locked-based version, queries (finds) will still be wait free, but updates take locks.
-One advantage of the lock-based version is that the function passed to `upsert` will be run in isolation (i.e., mutually exclusive of any other invocation of the function by an upsert on the same key) and just once.
-With the lock-free version the function could be run multiple times concurrently, although the value of only one will be used.
-"

 There is also a `parlay::parlay_unordered_set` that supports sets of keys.
 It has a similar interface.